-If you’re lucky, you’ll get a glimpse of pilot whales, which are actually the second largest oceanic dolphin.
-We were lucky to see some hunting while we were out boating in the Gulf of Papagayo one day!
-A big pod of them just swimming alongside our boat.
+Another whale you may see are pilot whales, which are actually the second largest oceanic dolphin.
+We were lucky to see some hunting while we were out boating in the Gulf of Papagayo one day.
+It was a big pod of them just swimming alongside our boat!